theachoem/spooky-mb/README.md

 ```

 ## Support
-Only source to purchase us are to download the application & leave us feedback.
+You can support us by downloading the application & leave us feedback.
 Optionally, you can purchase add-ons in Spooky to try great features as well as supporting us.
 Please consider join our [Telegram channel](https://t.me/spookyjuniorise) & like our [Facebook page](https://web.facebook.com/spooky.juniorise) to get news & updates on Spooky.

 ## License
 Spooky is licensed under the GNU General Public License v3.0.<br>